jump-dev/MathOptInterface.jl/docs/src/submodules/Nonlinear/overview.md

    implementation with various performance optimizations.
  * **Goal: provide outputs which match what solvers expect.**
    Other AD packages focus on differentiating individual Julia functions.
-In constrast, `ReverseAD` has a very specific use-case: to generate outputs needed by the MOI nonlinear API.
+In contrast, `ReverseAD` has a very specific use-case: to generate outputs needed by the MOI nonlinear API.
 This means it needs to efficiently compute sparse Hessians, and it needs subexpression handling to avoid recomputing subexpressions that are shared between functions.